alexnardini/FLAM3_for_SideFX_Houdini/README.md

 like attribute binding, UI building, parameter creations, their visibility conditions, the final compile and much more.

-Python has been used to enhance the user experience and add functionalities like: copy/paste iterator data, load/save palette's libraries, load/save flame's file format, responses/automations to user actions, and much more.
+Python has been used to enhance the user experience and add functionalities like: copy/paste iterator data, load/save palette's libraries, load/save Flame's file format, responses/automations to user actions, and much more.

-FLAM3 for SideFX Houdini generates a live point cloud of the fractal flame being worked on, which is the actual render.
+FLAM3 for SideFX Houdini generates a live point cloud of the fractal Flame being worked on, which is the actual render.
 From there to the final image, it is left to the users ( aka points rendering ).
 With Houdini integrated Karma renderer, you will be able to render the generated fractal flames in nearly real time.

 ### Karma render Note:

 Karma viewport renders do not use any density estimator, or log density display ( a form of tone mapping ) that is instead present in other applications.
-It does brighten up the high-density areas instead ( more points, more bright ) while using the raw color coming from the palette the flame is currently using.
+It does brighten up the high-density areas instead ( more points, more bright ) while using the raw color coming from the palette the Flame is currently using.

 A custom shader could, in theory, implement a log density display and some form of density estimator.
-However, the beauty of outputting fractal flame images in a 16bit or 32bit exr format will give joy when color correcting them, something we, in VFX, take for granted.
+However, the beauty of outputting fractal Flame images in a 16bit or 32bit exr format will give joy when color correcting them, something we, in VFX, take for granted.

 Karma interactive rendering in the Houdini's viewport: